 AI is often portrayed as technology marginalizing people.
 I see it differently.
 This is the first step showing another future for healthcare.
 It’s not man vs. machine but man and machine improving care.

 The best performer was a doctor with AI.
-Moving forward providers will have a new tool to bring information to the bedside, I have hope AI will free providers to spend more times with patients by freeing them from their current role as scribes for the EMR.”
+Moving forward providers will have a new tool to bring information to the bedside, I have hope AI will free providers to spend more time with patients by freeing them from their current role as scribes for the EMR.”

 Given the appropriate technology and focus with respect to correct data sharing, security, and patient privacy, healthcare AI can be an excellent tool for both patients and doctors.